ramaditya524/stock-analysis/README.md

 For the stock analysis of 2018, the same pattern repeats.
 The refactored code(right image) ran much faster than the original code(left image).

 ## Summary

+In this section we will talk about the advantages and disadvantages of refactoring code and how these apply to in a VBA specific scenario.

+### Pros and Cons of refactoring

+The big pro of refactoring is that we are trying to reach a state which is the best way accomplish a task using computer code.
+It's highly efficient, uses the least possible memory, takes as few steps as possible and makes it easy for the user to understand.

+The flipside however is that refactoring is often complex for new users and they may find it difficult to understand the code.
+Refactoring may achieve the most efficient code but it may not be everyone's cup of tea.

+### Refactoring in the context of VBA

+Refactoring, as we saw in this example, saved a lot of processing time to run the VBA code and that is a huge advantage in this context.
+VBA often deals with large datasets and the more efficient the code, the better.
+The drawback is the amount of resources, especially time, required to get it right.
+There is a lot of debugging needed to ensure things are running smoothly.
+It's a rare case where a programmer can refactor code to be the best possible in the first attempt.
+It takes multiple iterations, changes, debug tests and some hair pulling to get it done.